Lincoln LaPaz: Firsthand sightings

+UFO research

 Regarding the 1947 Roswell incident, at least three witnesses, including two involved with Army and Air Force counterintelligence, claimed that LaPaz was brought in after the Roswell UFO incident to interview witnesses and reconstruct the trajectory of the crash object.
 However, UFO researcher Karl T. Pflock discovered some facts that might call into question some aspects of this testimony.
 For example, one of the purported witnesses to LaPaz's Roswell involvement claimed that LaPaz spoke fluent Spanish, but by interviewing family members, Pflock discovered that LaPaz did not speak any Spanish.

 In August 1954, a story broke in the press that Tombaugh and LaPaz, working on behalf of the Army, had found two "natural" satellites only 400 and 600 miles out that had recently come into orbit.
 LaPaz at first vehemently denied that he was involved in any way, and later denied that anything had been found, as did Tombaugh (see Clyde Tombaugh for details).
 However, the fact that Tombaugh was indeed engaged in such a search was already public knowledge from previous press releases, as was LaPaz's knowledge of the search from discussions with Tombaugh, even if he was not directly involved.

 In 1964 LaPaz was also involved peripherally in the investigation of the famous Socorro UFO incident, in which a Socorro policeman named Lonnie Zamora saw a small egg-shaped object land, saw two humanoid figures near the object, and then when he approached to within 50 feet, the object blasted off and rapidly disappeared.
 LaPaz interviewed Zamora and vouched for him as a witness.

 LaPaz's true beliefs about the origins of UFOs are a bit muddled.
 Two witnesses have said that LaPaz told them he was of the opinion that the Roswell crash object was an unmanned extraterrestrial probe.
 The green fireballs he also felt were artificial in origin because of their anomalous characteristics.
 But government documents and public statements make it clear he thought they were probably Russian spy devices.

 LaPaz's last known comments on UFOs and the green fireballs occurred in 1965 during a visit by astronomer J. Allen Hynek, a consultant to the Air Force's Project Blue Book UFO investigation.
 Hynek was also investigating the Socorro incident.
 According to Hynek, LaPaz felt the fireballs were the most important part of the UFO phenomenon.
 He remained convinced that the fireballs' anomalous characteristics had never been adequately explained by the official investigation.
 LaPaz continued to think the green fireballs were artificial, but now believed the fireballs, and also the Socorro craft, to be highly secret projects of the U.S. government.
 He also accused Hynek, Project Blue Book, and others of being part of "a grand cover-up for something the government does not want discussed".